-The customer service function and claims functions are outsourced to Comdata U.K. and GCM respectively due to the need for multi-lingual customer service agents.
-The geographies of both Comdata U.K. and GCM enables them to source suitable multi-lingual staff as required to service SIIL's customers.
-In addition, these two companies have vast experience of the SIIL business, products and processes.
+The customer service function and claims functions for a material portion of the insurance portfolio are outsourced to Comdata U.K. and GCM respectively.
+These two companies have vast experience of the SIIL business, products and processes.

-SSP own the policy administration platform that SIIL use to store and maintain our policy information.
+SSP own the policy administration platform that SIIL use to store and maintain policy information for a large number of customers.
 SSP are experts in their field within the global insurance industry and also have vast knowledge of the SIIL business.